ZeldaFan0225/AI_Horde_Discord/config.md

         "enabled": Whether the remix action is enabled (BOOLEAN), "mention_roles": The roles to mention when a party is started (ARRAY OF ROLE IDS), "default": {
-            "recurring": The default for recurring awards (BOOLEAN) },
+            "recurring": The default for recurring awards (BOOLEAN), "pay_for_generations": The default for paying for generations (BOOLEAN) },
         "user_restrictions": {
             "award": {